prajwalsuryawanshi/climate-summarizer/README.md

 5. **Keep it fresh**
    - Run `python manage.py ingest_metoffice ...` yourself.
-   - Let the Docker worker run the command every X hours.
+   - Keep the Celery worker + Redis stack running; it handles scheduled or API-triggered jobs.
-   - Or POST a dataset URL to `/api/ingest/` for a one-off import.
+   - POST a dataset URL to `/api/ingest/` for a one-off import or call `/api/ingest/trigger/` to queue a background refresh.

 ---